teddy5518/Likelion/README.md

 Sep 2022 ~ Feb 2023

-- Swift, SwiftUI, HIG, Git, Github
+- Studied Swift, SwiftUI, HIG, Git, Github
 - Student of a fully-immersive 23 week bootcamp designed to produce iOS developers
 - Trained to maintain ability to develop an app from scratch, front-end to the back-end and finally to deployment

 ### Project